LorenzoMauri/Advanced-Machine-Learning/README.md

 ## Resources and how-to-run
+During this work the code has been executed through a Google Colaboratory, therefore we suggest its usage in order to reproduce this project.

+> Colaboratory, or “Colab” for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs. [more details](https://research.google.com/colaboratory/faq.html)

-In the `notebook` folder the following .ipynb files are provided :
+In the `notebook` folder of this repository, the following .ipynb files are provided :

 * `generator_executed_successfully` : this notebook contains the source code for the generation of the dataset used to train the model.
 More specifically :
      *  it downloads the `INDOOR_CVPR_09` images from the [ufficial website](http://groups.csail.mit.edu/vision/LabelMe/NewImages/)